naumz/multi-armed-bandit-policies/README.md

 4. TSdelayed.m - To simulate performance of a delayed-action Thompson Sampling policy for online learning in a multi-armed bandit setting. https://arxiv.org/abs/1505.00553

+5. e3.m - To simulate performance of the E3 policy for online learning in a multi-armed bandit setting. https://arxiv.org/abs/1505.00553

 Each file is self-contained.